Approved by the School of Pharmacy Executive Committee on October 13, 2020

 The Faculty Activities Review Committee is charged by the Executive Committee annually to be responsible for the annual and post-promotion periodic (5-year) review of all faculty (exclusive of probationary faculty who are reviewed by the Executive Committee directly) for performance and productivity as required by the University of Wisconsin System.
 This information is also useful for professional development and provides information that can be used in assessing faculty performance as one factor in the determination of salary increases when the budget allows.
 Faculty Activity Review also provides information vital to developing strategic planning for the school as well as providing data necessary for the strategic allocation of limited school resources.

 The Faculty Activities Review Committee is chaired by the dean and consists of the four division chairs plus one representative from the Pharmaceutical Sciences, Pharmacy Practice, and Social and Administrative Sciences divisions.
-Should the associate dean ever also be a division chair, an additional member from that division will be elected as a voting member of the committee.
 Every year the chairs of the Social and Administrative Sciences, Pharmacy Practice and Pharmaceutical Sciences divisions nominate an individual to serve on the committee; the Executive Committee then votes to endorse these individuals in addition to the division chairs.
 It is desirable that the members rotate so that every member of the Executive Committee participates in this process at some point.